gsalaman/8266_mqtt_basics/README.md

 Each MQTT message has a topic and a payload.

 Clients can subscribe or publish to topics; they will only recieve messages that they've subscribed to.
-Topics are structred like old-school directory listings...which we'll explain in the example below.

 ### Messaging Example
 Consider a simple home automation system.
 We'll have two clients: a "light controller" for the living room lights, and a "phone app" to control those lights.